 The Company accounts for leases under ASC 842, "Leases."
 All leases are required to be recorded on the balance sheet and are classified as either operating leases or finance leases.
-The lease classification affects expense recognition in the income statement.
-Operating lease charges are recorded entirely in operating expenses.
-Finance lease charges are split, amortization of the right-of- use asset is recorded in operating expenses and an implied interest component is recorded in interest expense.
+The lease classification affects the expense recognition in the condensed consolidated statement of operating lease charges are recorded entirely in operating expenses.
+Finance lease charges are split, where amortization of the right-of- use asset is recorded in operating expenses and an implied interest component is recorded in interest expense.
 See Note 4.